MicrosoftDocs/cpp-docs/docs/mfc/reference/cdocobjectserveritem-class.md

  To use `CDocObjectServerItem`, assure that the [OnGetEmbeddedItem](../../mfc/reference/coleserverdoc-class.md#ongetembeddeditem) override in your `COleServerDoc`-derived class returns a new `CDocObjectServerItem` object.
 If you need to change any functionality in your item, you can create a new instance of your own `CDocObjectServerItem`-derived class.

  For further information on DocObjects, see [CDocObjectServer](../../mfc/reference/cdocobjectserver-class.md) and [COleCmdUI](../../mfc/reference/colecmdui-class.md) in the *MFC Reference*.
-Also see [Internet First Steps: Active Documents](../../mfc/active-documents-on-the-internet.md) and [Active Documents](../../mfc/active-documents-on-the-internet.md).

 ## Inheritance Hierarchy
  [CObject](../../mfc/reference/cobject-class.md)